tristanwasley/RNA2Design/README.md

 what shape or functionality they need.

 To run RNA2Design, either:

-    1. ) Clone the repository and run drawdiag.java from an IDE like IntelliJ, or
+    1. ) Clone the repository and run drawdiag.java from an IDE like IntelliJ.

+    or,

     2. ) Locate the RNA2Design.jar inside of the file labelled "out."
           a. ) Download to a convenient location on your computer and double click the file to run it.
   *Instructions on how to draw structures are provided in program.